Nukesor/pueue/README.md

 ## How to use it:

+To add a command just write: `pueue add sleep 60`
+If you want to add flags to the command, you need to add `--`.
+E.g. `pueue add -- ls -al`
-For normal operation it's recommended to add an alias to your shell rc for `pueue add --`, e.g. `alias pad=pueue add --`
+For normal operation it's thereby recommended to add an alias to your shell rc for `pueue add --`, e.g. `alias pad=pueue add --`.

-To add a command just write: `pueue add -- ls -al`
-The command will then be added and executed as if you executed it right now and then.
+The command will then be added and scheduled for execution, as if you executed it right now and then.

 To get the status of currently running commands, just type `pueue status`.